-No matter how much fun kids make it look, the literature suggests that life for vertically-challenged men generally falls short.
-Studies claim that short men are less wealthy, less powerful, less sexually attractive, and generally less happy than everyone else.
-But being short isn’t all about asking rich, tall women who won’t have sex with you to grab something off a high shelf.
-There are scientifically-backed upsides to living as a short guy—which all short dudes can reach, no matter their heights.
+No matter how much fun kids make it look, the literature suggests that life for short guys generally falls short.
+Studies claim that short guys are less wealthy, less powerful, less sexually attractive, and generally less happy than everyone else.
+But being a short isn’t all about asking rich, tall women who won’t have sex with you to grab something off a high shelf.
+There are scientifically-backed upsides to living as a short guy—which all short guys can reach.

 Your brain receives information faster